Porting Boards

 Other global information (author name, email, organization) should be retrieved automatically from your git configuration.

-To avoid code duplication, common code across boards has been grouped in
+Section titled “Using Common Code”To avoid code duplication, common code across boards has been grouped in

-s based on the same cpu (boards/common/nrf52
+boards/common. e.g. BOARDs based on the same cpu (boards/common/nrf52) or

-s having the same layout boards/common/nucleo64
+BOARDs having the same layout boards/common/nucleo64.

-In the case of source files this means some functions like board_init
+In the case of source files this means some functions like board_init can be

 already defined in the common code.
 Unless having specific configurations or

-initialization you might not need a board.c
+initialization you might not need a board.c or board.h.
+Another common use

-case is common peripheral configurations, for example in the cfg_timer_tim5.h
+case is common peripheral configurations, for example in the cfg_timer_tim5.h:

 /** * @name Timer configuration * @{ */static const timer_conf_t timer_config[] = { { .dev = TIM5, .max = 0xffffffff, .rcc_mask = RCC_APB1ENR_TIM5EN, .bus = APB1, .irqn = TIM5_IRQn }};